Task Force on Regulatory Relief

 The regulatory reform, as you know, we've been talking about for a long time is one of the keystones in our program to return the nation to prosperity and to set loose again the ingenuity and energy of the American people.

 Government regulations impose an enormous burden on large and small businesses in America, discourage productivity, and contribute substantially to our current economic woes.
 To cut away the thicket of irrational and senseless regulations requires careful study, close coordination between the agencies and bureaus in the Federal structure.

 James C Miller

-James C Miller was nominated by Reagan as administrator for information and regulatory affairs at the WhiteHouse 'Office of Management and Budget (OMB) which was tasked with "health-risk regulation" He therefore became the executive director of the Task force on Regulatory relief.
-His background had been a period as co-director of the Center for the Study of Governmental Regulation at the American Enterprise Institute.
+James C Miller III was nominated by Reagan as administrator for the Office of Information and Regulatory Affairs (OIRA) at the WhiteHouse which came under the 'Office of Management and Budget (OMB).
+The OIRA was tasked with "health-risk regulation" and it was later run by James J Tozzi who became notorious as Reagan's "Deregulation Czar".
+As head of OIRA Miller therefore became the executive director of the Task force on Regulatory relief (headed politically by VP George HW Bush), until he was transferred to run the Federal Trade Commission.
+His background before Reagan had been a period as co-director of the Center for the Study of Governmental Regulation at the American Enterprise Institute.

 C. Boyden Gray

 C. Boyden Gray took a leave of absence from his law firm Wilmer Cutler & Pickering in 1981 to serve as legal counsel for Vice President George H. W. Bush and he also served as Counsel to the Presidential Task Force on Regulatory Relief, which was chaired by Vice President Bush.
 Gray was a member of the Bowman Gray family which had part-owned and controlled RJ Reynolds Tobacco for two generations: his father was the CEO.